SergAbys/Grenadine/README.md

 # Grenadine

-Grenadine is a project for generative music with agents and machine-learning ; currently just a collection of prototypes for Max/MSP.
+Grenadine is a prototype for generative music with agents and machine-learning ; currently just a collection of objects for Max/MSP.

 ## Thanks